 Does It Work?

-I’ve just completed my 2014 projections and this is the first time I’ve used the Projecting X methods.
-When I compare my own projections to other notable systems like Steamer and Oliver, they come out very much in line with these other systems.
+I created projections for several hundred players in 2014 and I’m already working on my 2015 projections (as I write this in November 2014).
+I was very satisfied with the results in 2014.
+And when I compare my own projections to other notable systems like Steamer and Oliver, they come out very much in line with these other systems.

-I’m guessing Podhorzer uses his own methods when projecting statistics, and he performed favorably in Tom Tango’s “2011 Forcaster’s Challenge”.
+It’s also worth noting that Podhorzer performed favorably in Tom Tango’s “2011 Forcaster’s Challenge”.

 It works.
 It’s the most detailed and well-documented approach I can find.
 I am very happy with the results.

 The book is also available for sale on Amazon.com, so you don’t just have to take my word for it.
 A handful of readers have taken the time to rate the book.
 You can read the reviews here.

 The System I Used

 As I alluded to above, I think it’s important you develop an efficient system of moving through the player pool and developing projections for each player.
 Projecting X does a great job of outlining how to develop the projections, but it’s up to you to develop an efficient system.

 Here’s what I mean.
 For each player, you need to look at some advanced metrics for the last three seasons.
 While these are very easy to locate at a site like Fangraphs, the simple acts of visiting Fangraphs and searching for a player might add 30 seconds for each player.